Moehammered/nx-puni-gl/README.md

 The project will expand mostly into a rendering framework with some helper tools.
 Also it will incorporate the Entity Component Architecture style of Unity based from my PC version of this project.

+(Uses TinyObjLoader to load OBJ files.
+Glad, GLM, and GLFW for OpenGL. stb_image for loading image files to be used as OpenGL textures.)

 ## Extra unnecessary background info

 The name puni comes from my initial naming scheme of "PseudoUnity" but that is too long and annoying.